fabianwilliams-zz/bsed/README.md

 ![](https://i0.wp.com/www.fabiangwilliams.com/wp-content/uploads/2017/07/image_thumb-19.png)

-this one uses whats inside the DockerFile above. which takes the base image of aspnetcore and layers it with this Web.API solution.
+this one uses whats inside the DockerFile below. which takes the base image of aspnetcore and layers it with this Web.API solution.
 The docker file looks like:

 ![](https://i2.wp.com/www.fabiangwilliams.com/wp-content/uploads/2017/07/image-17.png)